vnohhf/vnohhf.github.io/about.md

     We present the metallicity-dependent Sloan Digital Sky Survey (SDSS) stellar color loci of red giant stars, using a spectroscopic sample of red giants in the SDSS Stripe 82.
 With good photometry, photometric metallicities of red giants can be reliably determined to an accuracy of 0.2 – 0.25 dex, comparable to the precision achievable with low-resolution spectroscopy for a signal-to-noise ratio of 10.
 We also propose a new technique to discriminate between red giants and MS stars based on the SDSS photometry.
 The technique achieves completeness of ∼70 percent and efficiency of ∼80 percent in selecting metal-poor red giant stars of \[Fe/H\] ≤ –1.2.

 3.	### [Empirical Temperature- and Extinction-Dependent Extinction Coefficients](https://iopscience.iop.org/article/10.3847/1538-4365/ac9dfa)  (Published in ApJS)
     We have obtained accurate dust reddening from far-ultraviolet to the mid-infrared for up to 5 million stars by the star-pair algorithm based on LAMOST stellar parameters along with GALEX, Pan-STARRS 1, Gaia, SDSS, 2MASS, and WISE photometric data.
-And we derived the empirical reddening coefficients for 21 colors both in the traditional (single valued) way and as a function of ${\rm T_{eff}}$ and E(B-V).
-Comparisons with measurements in the literature show that the ${\rm T_{eff}}$ - and E(B-V)-dependent coefficients explain the discrepancies between different measurements naturally, i.e., using sample stars of different temperatures and reddening.
-A Python package [*extinction_coefficient*](https://github.com/vnohhf/extinction_coefficient) is also provided for the usage of the coefficients.
+And we derived the empirical reddening coefficients for 21 colors both in the traditional (single valued) way and as a function of \\\({\rm T_{eff}}\\\) and E(B-V).
+Comparisons with measurements in the literature show that the \\\({\rm T_{eff}}\\\) - and E(B-V)-dependent coefficients explain the discrepancies between different measurements naturally, i.e., using sample stars of different temperatures and reddening.
+A Python package [`extinction_coefficient`](https://github.com/vnohhf/extinction_coefficient) is also provided for the usage of the coefficients.

 ## Awards
-+ 2021 &emsp;&emsp;&emsp; National scholarship
++ 2021 &emsp;&emsp;&ensp; National scholarship
 + 2020, 2022 &emsp; Academic first-class scholarship